Iasa-Global/btabok/pages/competency_model/security.md

 | | -   Learner will be able to name security issues related to different coding languages.
 | **CITA -- Associate** | -   Learner will be able to explain how the common vulnerabilities can be exploited and name the most common solutions to avoid or minimize the issue.
 | | -   Learner will be able to explain the importance of security in the regular development processes like code analysis, peer reviews and configuration management.
-| **CITA -- Specialist** | -   Learner will be able to indicate the best development practices to be used during development.
+| **CITA -- Professional** | -   Learner will be able to indicate the best development practices to be used during development.
 | | -   Learner will be able to incorporate security during the corresponding development methodology
-| **CITA -- Professional** | -   Learner will be able to evaluate the impact of vulnerabilities and solutions to strategy, and explain the long term impact to stakeholders.
+| **CITA -- Distinguished** | -   Learner will be able to evaluate the impact of vulnerabilities and solutions to strategy, and explain the long term impact to stakeholders.

 ## Security in Acceptance